xareelee/XLTestLog/README.md

  - Use indentations and Emoji bullets to distinguish between different logs.
  - Paint log messages and highlight important keywords using [XcodeColors].

-This is an example using XLTestLog:
+This is an example for test results in Xcode Console using XLTestLog:

 ![](./Docs/Images/withXLTestLog.png)